howzat/pact-local/README.md

 *Postgres Queries using Pygmy CLI*

-Docker Compose starts a new network when bringing the containers online.
-To link a new container you need to know the name of that network.

-Running `docker network ls` will show all the networks known to Docker.
-You can identify which applies to this project since the folder `docker-compose` is run from will form part of the network name.
+The script will print all the running containers once they are started.
+The nicest way to examine the Postgres DB (should you need to) is to use `pygmy`.

 For example:
 ```
-NETWORK ID          NAME                          DRIVER              SCOPE
-b7f1da411060        pact-docker-compose_default   bridge              local
-171673d3c506        pact-docker_default           bridge              local
+CONTAINER ID        IMAGE               ...
+PORTS                         NAMES
+ab516ce4d804        dius/pact-broker    ...
+0.0.0.0:80->80/tcp, 443/tcp   pact-broker
+9e025dab6377        pact-postgres       ...
+5432/tcp                      pact-postgres

-docker run -it --rm --link pactbroker-db:postgres pygmy/pgcli
+docker run -it --rm --link pact-postgres:postgres pygmy/pgcli
 ```